Aliases for DNMT3A Gene

 Previous GeneCards Identifiers for DNMT3A Gene

 CpG methylation is an epigenetic modification that is important for embryonic development, imprinting, and X-chromosome inactivation.
 Studies in mice have demonstrated that DNA methylation is required for mammalian development.
 This gene encodes a DNA methyltransferase that is thought to function in de novo methylation, rather than maintenance methylation.
 The protein localizes to the cytoplasm and nucleus and its expression is developmentally regulated. [provided by RefSeq, Mar 2016]

 GeneCards Summary for DNMT3A Gene

 DNMT3A (DNA Methyltransferase 3 Alpha) is a Protein Coding gene.
-Diseases associated with DNMT3A include Tatton-Brown-Rahman Syndrome and Acute Myeloid Leukemia, Somatic Dnmt3a-Related.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and One carbon pool by folate.
-GO annotations related to this gene include identical protein binding and methyltransferase activity.
+Diseases associated with DNMT3A include Tatton-Brown-Rahman Syndrome and Heyn-Sproul-Jackson Syndrome.
+Among its related pathways are One carbon pool by folate and Validated targets of C-MYC transcriptional repression.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and methyltransferase activity.
 An important paralog of this gene is DNMT3B.

 UniProtKB/Swiss-Prot Summary for DNMT3A Gene